Leadership ARTS Mentoring Program

 LAMP consists of three kinds of instruction: targeted leadership education, personal development workshops and specific instruction in the arts.

 In the targeted leadership education component, LAMP teaches teens to re-evaluate their daily interactions within their families, at school and among peers, encouraging them to take initiative and accept more responsibility.
 LAMP participants also complete a StrengthsQuest training module to identify their personal themes and inherent talents.

 Personal development workshops

 These workshops incorporate team-building and character-development exercises.
-Participants learn life skills including personal finance, workforce readiness, diversity training and nutrition/fitness education.
+Participants learn life skills including personal finance, workforce readiness, and critical thinking.